-Efforts to save Alitalia losses at a loss have reached a dead end after months of fruitless negotiations with potential buyers, leaving the Italian government at a crossroads, yet another in years, on the next move.
+Efforts to salvage loss-making Alitalia have reached an impasse after months of fruitless negotiations with potential buyers, leaving the Italian government at a crossroads, yet another in years, over its next move.

 The ailing airline, in special administration since 2017, continues to burn money like a blast furnace.
-In times of bioavionics e hypersonic aircraft we have a company of national importance that when it flies, constantly flies at a loss.
-Alitalia's future is at a standstill after a consortium of potential buyers failed to bid: there is little hope of finding more.
+In times of bioavionics e hypersonic aircraft we have a nationally important airline that when it flies, constantly flies at a loss.
+Alitalia's future is at a standstill after a consortium of potential buyers failed to make an offer: there is little hope of finding any others.

 The government has reportedly said it will provide a € 400 million bridging loan to the ailing company, at risk of breaching European Commission state aid rules, after the € 900 million already provided in 2017.